 Here we analyze the most comprehensive data set of flood observations in Europe12 to show that a changing climate has increased river flood discharges in some regions of Europe, but decreased floods in others.
-We base our analysis on river discharge observations from 3738 hydrometric gauging stations for the period 1960–2010.
+We base our analysis on river discharge observations from 3738 gauging stations for the period 1960–2010.
 The catchment areas range between 5 and 100,000 km².
 For each station, we extracted a series consisting of the highest peak discharge recorded in each calendar year, the annual maximum peak flow.
-We then estimated the trend in each annual maximum discharge series using the Theil-Sen slope estimator, tested the statistical significance with the Mann-Kendall test, and estimated regional trends by spatial interpolation.
+We estimated the trend in each series using the Theil-Sen slope estimator, tested the statistical significance with the Mann-Kendall test, and estimated regional trends by spatial interpolation.
 We also derived the long-term evolution of floods using a 10-year moving average filter.
-Finally, we analyzed in a similar fashion the change signal of three plausible drivers of floods: annual maximum 7-day precipitation; highest monthly soil moisture in each year; and spring (January to April) mean air temperature as a proxy for spring snowmelt and snowfall-to-rain transition.
+Finally, we analyzed in a similar fashion the change signal of three plausible drivers of floods: annual maximum 7-day precipitation; highest monthly soil moisture in each year; and spring (January to April) mean air temperature as a proxy for snowmelt and snowfall-to-rain transition.
 We examined the consistency of the changes in the drivers with those of the floods by comparing the change patterns and by Spearman rank correlation coefficients.

-Our data show a clear regional pattern in flood discharge trends across Europe (Fig. 1).
-Regional flood discharge trends, relative to the mean flood discharges over the study period 1960-2010, range from an increase of +11.4% per decade to a decrease of -23.1% per decade (Fig. 1).
-The uncertainties of the regional trends (Extended Data Fig. 2b) are small relative to the spatial signal.
-Local flood trends (Extended Data Fig. 2a) at the stations range from an increase of +17.8% to a decrease of -28.8% of the long-term station mean per decade.
-The spatial patterns of trends are grouped with reference to three main regions.
-In northwestern Europe (Fig. 1, region 1), ~69% of stations show an increasing flood trend (Extended Data Table 2) with an average local increase of +2.3% per decade.
-In southern Europe (Fig. 1, region 2), ~74% of stations show a decreasing flood trend with a regional average trend of -5% per decade.
+Our data show a clear regional pattern in flood trends across Europe (Fig. 1).
+Regional trends, relative to the mean flood discharges over 1960-2010, range from an increase of +11.4% to a decrease of -23.1% per decade (Fig. 1).
+The uncertainties of the regional trends (Extended Data Fig. 2b) are small (typically between 1 and 2% per decade) relative to the spatial signal.
+Local trends (Extended Data Fig. 2a) at the stations range from an increase of +17.8% to a decrease of -28.8% of the long-term station mean per decade.
+The spatial patterns of trends are grouped into three main regions.
+In northwestern Europe (Fig. 1, region 1), ~69% of stations show an increasing flood trend (Extended Data Table 2a) with an average local increase of +2.3% per decade.
+In southern Europe (Fig. 1, region 2), ~74% of stations show a decreasing trend with a regional average trend of -5% per decade.
 In eastern Europe (Fig. 1, region 3), ~78% of stations show a decreasing flood trend with an average decrease of -6% per decade.
 In northern Scandinavia and northwestern Russia, trends are less pronounced.